 "Word only" searches for the term as a single word.

-To enable the "Match case" or "Word only" options, click in the corresponding cell, and then select the check box.
+To enable the "Match case" or "Word only" options, click in the corresponding cell, and then select the tick box.

-To create a concordance file without the Edit Concordance File dialog:
+To create a concordance file without the Edit Concordance File dialogue: